gardenlinux/docs-ng/docs/contributing/documentation/ci-architecture.md

 ### `gardenlinux-docs-bot` GitHub App

 A GitHub App with write access to both `docs-ng` and the aggregated repositories.
-It is used to:

-- generate short-lived tokens that allow cross-repository API calls without using a personal access token,
-- open and update draft PRs in `docs-ng`, and
-- post preview comments back on aggregated repo PRs.
+It's responsible for generating short-lived tokens that allow cross-repository API calls without using a personal access token, opening and updating draft PRs in `docs-ng` and posting comments back to the PRs in the aggregated repo which include links to the Netlify preview.

 Required secrets (configured in each aggregated repository):